Touch of Slanted Direction Website Designs Featuring Diagonal Lines

 Vertical, horizontal and, of course, diagonal lines serve this purpose perfectly well.
 Especially the last ones that aside from easily pulling the user’s eye from one point to another have several advantages over its customary and widely-spread relatives.
 Diagonal lines naturally break the orthodox layouts, generate tension, create a dynamic and even convey a sense of freedom.
-Moreover being a part of complex composition – whether it is a simple geometric combination or sophisticated artwork – they won’t get lost and will certainly help to obtain impressive results.
-And this applies not only to plain thin lines that are used as decorations, but also to oblique wide stripes and uneven blocks that embrace and represent content.
+Moreover being a part of the complex composition – whether it is a simple geometric combination or sophisticated artwork – they won’t get lost and will certainly help to obtain impressive results.
+And this applies not only to plain thin lines that are used as decorations but also to oblique wide stripes and uneven blocks that embrace and represent content.

 Websites Diagonal Lines Examples

 Impero is an interactive website with a nice positive vibe and minimal coloring.
 The designer leverages both wide and narrow diagonal lines that are aimed to create visual paths between various essential sections.

 Ullevi Preparty Area.
 The designer wittingly makes use of lopsided images and sections in order to instill a slight sense of movement.
 The combination between warm soft full of life image backgrounds and lifeless solid color backdrops looks harmonious and quite offbeat.

 Case 3D.
 The website looks clean and tidy mainly due to lots of whitespace and minor dabs of bright neon color.
 The designer employs a triangle shape as a core decorative instrument, using it to brighten up not only the front page with several semi-transparent and colorful triangles but also the rest pages.